sabin18/PropertyPro-lite-/README.md

 ```
 -Pivotal Tracker  Link:https://www.pivotaltracker.com/n/projects/2356989
 ```
 Project is currently being managed with Pivotal Tracker, a project management tool.
-You can find the stories on the Quick_credit Pivotal Tracker Board
+You can find the stories on the PropertyPro-lite Pivotal Tracker Board
 ```
 - Author:
  ### izere Roger Sabin